 (a written report as well as accompanying photos).

 Is there a site in your ward -- a wall, garden, corner, park, etc. -- that would benefit from a community art project?
-The Evanston Public Art Committee is pleased to encourage public art projects in a variety of neighborhoods throughout the City.
-The Community Public Art Program invites neighborhood groups to apply for funding support for public art projects that would enhance the quality of the community.
+The Evanston Arts Council is pleased to encourage public art projects in a variety of neighborhoods throughout the City.
+The Neighborhood Public Art Program invites neighborhood groups to apply for funding support for public art projects that would enhance the quality of the community.

-The Willard School amphitheatre mosaic, at left, was funded through this program.
+The Willard School amphitheater mosaic, at left, was funded through this program.